Today’s Wonder of the Day was inspired by Sequia. Sequia Wonders, “What is fool's gold?” Thanks for WONDERing with us, Sequia!

 Because of its natural beauty, rarity, and many practical uses in jewelry and industrial applications, gold is one of the most valuable precious metals in the world.
 As a result, gold has been sought by people for thousands of years.

 The discovery of gold has at times sparked a frenzy.
 For example, when gold was discovered in the American West, a “gold rush" occurred, which brought thousands of people west to mine for gold in the hope of getting rich quickly.

 As these new miners searched western stream beds for gold, some found gold and made money.
 Many others found something that glittered but wasn't gold.

 Pyrite gets its name from the Greek word puritēs, which means “of fire" or “in fire."
 This is because pyrite can create a spark when struck against steel.
 In fact, pyrite was popular in the 16th and 17th centuries as a source of ignition in the earliest firearms.

 Pyrite is much harder and more brittle than gold.
 Unlike gold, it also tarnishes to a dark brown when exposed to oxygen.

 Pyrite is very common and its resemblance to real gold has fooled many.
 This led to its nickname: fool's gold.
 Unlike real gold, though, pyrite does not have great value.

 Gold and pyrite also have different physical characteristics.
 Gold is softer and can be cut.
 Pyrite is very hard and cannot be scratched.
-Gold has no odor, whereas pyrite often smells like sulphur or rotten eggs you strike gold with a hammer, it will flatten or change shape without breaking.
+Gold has no odor, whereas pyrite often smells like sulfur or rotten eggs.
+If you strike gold with a hammer, it will flatten or change shape without breaking.
 Pyrite will give off sparks when struck with a hammer.